-The NCMC is managed and maintained in a continued state of readiness by the Ministry of Civil Defence & Emergency Management (MCDEM).
+The NCMC is managed and maintained in a continued state of readiness by the National Emergency Management Agency.

 The NCMC is situated below ground in the Beehive (Parliament buildings).
 Its design is aimed at maximum self-sustainability in the event of a major Wellington earthquake or other local disasters and service failures.
 These measures and facilities include:

 - Seismic protection to withstand earthquake loadings associated with a MMX (Modified Mercalli Ten) event.

 - An independent IT network and emergency management information system supported by its own servers and back-up capabilities.